anderslarsson/ngPopover/README.md

 ##### ``margin {Number}``

 Used together with maximize the popover will get a margin with this amount of pixels.

+##### ``init {expression}``
+If present, ngPopover will $eval the expression before the ngPopover is renedered.
+Initalization can take place and update e.g the scope.
+If async task needs to be done, return a $q promise and popover will be rendered when resolved.

 ##### ``overlayClasses [string]``